Inflectra/rapise-documentation/docs/Guide/understanding_the_script.md

 `SeSOnTestPrepare` may be used multiple times.
 For example, one may use it in the custom library to configure environment for the application and then use it in the test to do test-specific actions.

-Please, note: `SeSOnTestPrepare` should be not be put into the `Test` because `Test` is invoked after initialization.
+Please, note: `SeSOnTestPrepare` should not be put into the `Test()` because `Test()` is invoked after initialization.

+> Deprecated:  You may also define a global function `TestPrepare()` that works the same way as a callback.
+However if there are many such functions, only one will actually work.

+### SeSOnTestFailed

-- **SeSOnTestFailed** - May be used to do something on test failure event.
+May be used to do something on test failure event.

 ```javascript
 SeSOnTestFailed(function(status){